am1macdonald/am1macdonald/README.md

 I'm a full-stack, angular developer aspiring towards mastery in computer science.

-Formerly, an electronic / mechanical technician in the railway field.
-I'm always looking for ways to apply the troubleshooting, analytical and critical thinking skills I have learned through years of fixing problems in high-pressure environments.
+Formerly, an electronic / mechanical technologist, I love working with all kinds of technology!

-Currently I am bulding projects in my spare time with Svelete & Rust as my main stack.
+Currently I am bulding projects in my spare time with Svelete & Rust as my main stack, but work with Angular professionally.

 Check out my projects, and, if you're feeling generous, I'm open to feedback on anything I have built!